 4.12.
-As stated in GS-R-3 [6], an integrated management system is required to be established, implemented, assessed and continually improved by the operating organization.
+As stated in GSR Part 2 [7], an integrated management system is required to be established, implemented, assessed and continually improved by the operating organization.
 The management system should be applied to all steps of the predisposal management of radioactive waste.
 The management system covers all aspects of management, including arrangements for quality assurance and quality control.
 The management system should foster a safety culture that is aligned with the goals of the operating organization and should contribute to their achievement.
 The management system should make provision for the siting, design, construction, commissioning, operation, maintenance and decommissioning of the predisposal radioactive waste management facility.
+Examples of key planning activities relevant to the lifetime of a predisposal radioactive waste management facility are provided in Appendix III.